fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 Automated testing of python code in the views.py, models.py and forms.py files was carried out using Django's inbuilt unittest framework.

-The results of test carried out is as follows:
+The results of tests successfully carried out is as follows:

 **Tests Run OK**